 Apple spent 2018 building out the beginnings of its self-driving car fleet, with 70 vehicles officially on the road and registered with the California DMV as of September of that year.
-This made Apple the owner of the third-largest autonomous test vehicle fleet in the state, behind GM Cruise and Waymo.
-In 2018, Apple’s test fleet logged a total of 79,745 miles of autonomous driving time — up from just 838 in 2017.
+This reportedly made Apple the owner of the third-largest autonomous test vehicle fleet in the state, behind GM Cruise and Waymo.
+Apple’s test fleet logged a total of 80,739 miles of autonomous driving time from April 2017 through November 2018.

 In June 2018, Apple brought on Jaime Waydo, a senior engineer with experience at both Waymo and NASA’s Jet Propulsion Laboratory, to work on Project Titan.